 Edmund ’Eddie’ Irvine was one of those Formula 1 drivers who always were considered as the outsiders but once he almost became World champion.

-He was born on 10th of November 1965 in Newtownards, County Down, in Northern Ireland and grew up in the nearby village of Conlig.
+He was born on November 10, 1965, in Newtownards, County Down, in Northern Ireland and grew up in the nearby village of Conlig.
 As a boy, he was interested in motorcycles but one year, when he attended the Formula 1 British Grand Prix with his family, he was infected with racing and soon started to compete in single-seaters.

 Formula Ford debut